 Those with alternative investments, such as real estate, benefit by adding a portfolio of 25 stocks for further diversification benefits, but also liquidity, 24/ access and transparency to account holdings, current income and possible inflation hedge.

-For more information or to discuss strategies to decrease portfolio risk, contact LaToya Parker.
+For more information or to discuss strategies to decrease portfolio risk, contact LaToya Maddox.